grassrootseconomics/docs.grassecon.org/docs/commons/sprout.md

 **Definition:**
 > *“Peer-curated”* means access to the Pool is granted through a trust-based system of community evaluation or consensus, rather than open market or anonymous access.

-### 2.3 Symbolic Commitments, Not Enforceable Debts
+### 2.3 Symbolic Commitments; Swap Loans Create Repayable Obligations¶

-All tokens, vouchers, or instruments entered into the Pool represent symbolic, non-enforceable commitments to contribute care, labor, or other community-recognized value.
-These instruments shall not be construed as contractual debts, IOUs, promissory notes, or securities.
+Tokens, vouchers, or instruments entered into the Pool may represent symbolic, relational commitments within the commons.
+However, any participant who swaps assets out of a Pool (receives an Advance) agrees that the transaction is a “Swap Loan” — a zero-interest, repayable advance that creates an obligation to repay.

-**Definition:**
+The repayment obligation is transferable by Assignment: the participant may owe repayment/redemption to the Pool or to any Holder of the participant’s Loan Voucher / Collateral Voucher.
-> *“Symbolic commitment”* refers to a voluntary promise or expression of intent to provide goods or services, not backed by legal enforcement or monetary guarantee.
+Swap Loans are not wages, salary, or income at the time of receipt; they are advances that remain obligations until repaid/redeemed under the Pool’s Sign-at-Swap terms.

 ### 2.4 Mutual Aid Commons, Not Automated Vending or Payroll Mechanism